kreslotim/tree-annotation-code/README.md

 Find the web app [here](https://dcmlab.github.io/tree-annotation-code/).

 ## Funding
-This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme under grant agreement No 760081 – PMSB and from the Volkswagen Foundation.
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program under grant agreement No 760081 – PMSB.
+We gratefully acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), the Fonds de Recherche du Qu\'{e}bec, Soci\'{e}t\'{e} et Culture (FRQSC), and the Canada CIFAR AI Chairs program.
 We thank Claude Latour for supporting this research through the Latour Chair in Digital Musicology.
+The authors additionally thank the anonymous referees for their valuable comments and the members of the Digital and Cognitive Musicology Lab (DCML) for fruitful discussions.